Code-Institute-Submissions/lulu-loves/README.md

 - Clear, consistent navigation on each page
 - Showcase products with a sliding banner
 - Highlight aspects of the brand that are important to the user
+- Advertise gift box product release
-- Self Care Club blog (first article)
+- Self Care Club blog
 - Newsletter sign-up
 - Footer
 - Contact form